Sirivik/sirivik/site/content/programs/community-food-box.en.md

 ---
+image_1: resources/program_foodbox_gallery_1.jpg
+image_2: resources/program_foodbox_gallery_2.jpg
+program-title: Food Box Program
-show: true
+show: Show
 title: Community Food Box
-program-title: Food Box Program
+hero:
+  image_ft: resources/program_foodbox_hero.jpg
 description: >-
   Our Food box program offers food support to 50 households on a weekly basis in Inukjuak.
 The scope of the program is limited to households in urgent and